digital-ai/release-livedeployments-demo/setup/README.md

 * Java 17 or higher
 * The `k3d` utility
 * The `flux` utility
+* The `kubectl` utility

 ## Setup

 For an interactive experience, use [Instacli](https://github.com/Hes-Siemelink/instacli).
 Launch Instacli by invoking the `./cli` command.
-This will download Instacli if not already present.
+This will download
+Instacli if not already present.

 If you can't run Instacli, just browse the markdown files in this directory and subdirectories.
-They contain detailed instructions and the same commands as the Instacli scripts.
+They contain detailed instructions and the same commands as the
+Instacli scripts.
 In fact, the markdown files *are* the Instacli scripts! 😲🤔

 Let's start from the top: